City Gallery City Gallery

 As we watch the ways that narratives are formed around unfolding current events, we watch, too, the ways that storytelling can be wielded as a creative act of resistance.

-Joining the curator of Memory Lines, Dr Kirsty Baker, panellists Thomasin Sleigh, Nadia Abu-Sharab and Tīhema Baker invite us to consider how narratives are formed around both historical and contemporary events in Aotearoa, and around the globe.
+Joining the curator of Memory Lines, Dr Kirsty Baker, panellists Thomasin Sleigh, Nadia Abu-Shanab and Tīhema Baker invite us to consider how narratives are formed around both historical and contemporary events in Aotearoa, and around the globe.
 What responsibility do we have to when telling such stories?
 How can we help to preserve and amplify collective memory?

 Thomasin Sleigh is a writer and editor with a focus on visual art.
 With Sinead Overbye, she writes Te Hīkoi Toi, a weekly visual arts column for The Post, and also contributes to a range of art magazines and gallery publications.
 In 2023 she published her third novel, The Words for Her.